Effective date: 01/05/2018

-We take appropriate measures to ensure the security of personal data under our control and to prevent unauthorised access, disclosure, modification, or destruction of data.
+We take appropriate measures to ensure the security of personal data under our control and to prevent unauthorized access, disclosure, modification, or destruction of data.

-We retain data for 10 years to allow us to fulfil our contract and warranty obligations and to also allow us to offer appropriate after-sales service to clients.
+We retain data for 10 years to allow us to fulfill our contract and warranty obligations and to also allow us to offer appropriate after-sales service to clients.

 Cross-border Data Transfer

 Our use of Mailchimp means that the names and e-mail addresses of our newsletter subscribers are stored on servers hosted in US based data centres.
 Full details of Mailchimp’s security set-up is available on their website here https://mailchimp.com/about/security/

 Our unstructured data (documents, spreadsheets, etc.), which may occasionally contain personal data, is stored on a server at our premises and we also use Dropbox, G Suite and Basecamp which is a project management software for cloud storage.
 We also use G Suite from Google and office 365 for our e-mail provision.
 The data on our internal server is regularly backed up our Google Drive and to Dropbox.
 Any personal data stored in our Google Drive, Dropbox, Basecamp or e-mail accounts are covered by our contract with Google, Dropbox, Basecamp and Office 365.

 Details of Google’s G Suite security set-up is available here https://gsuite.google.com/intl/en_ie/faq/security/